bourquejulien/devops-cs2024-team-exemple/README-EN.md

 #### 2.3 Gitlab Pipeline (2 points)
 Based on the steps from section 2.2, you must automate deployment through a Gitlab pipeline.

-The pipeline should allow you to:
+Your pipeline must:
-- Compile the code.
+- Compile the code
-- Check the code structure (lint).
-This can be done with Clippy.
+- Check the code structure (lint), can be done with Clippy
-- Deploy to the AKS (Azure Kubernetes Service) cluster.
+- Deploy to the AKS cluster (Azure Kubernetes Cluster)

-The first two steps are left to you.
-For the last one, here are some suggestions:
+The first two steps (build, lint) must adhere to the following requirements:
+- Must be executed during a merge request or when a commit is pushed to the `main` branch
+- Use a cache to avoid a complete recompilation on each execution

+The following requirements must be met for the last step:
+- Should only be triggered when a commit is pushed to the `main` branch or a `DEPLOY` tag is pushed
-- Generate the Docker image from the pipeline.
+- Generate the Docker image from the pipeline
-- Reuse the script from the previous step to push the image to the ACR and deploy the Helm charts.
+- Reuse the script from the previous step to push the image to the ACR and deploy the Helm charts
-- Place the necessary deployment information as environment variables in the Gitlab repository configurations.
+- Place the necessary deployment information in environment variables in your Gitlab repository configurations
-- Use Docker-in-Docker (dind).
-Since Gitlab pipelines are containerized by default, dind is very useful for enabling the use of Docker from the pipeline.
+- Use docker-in-docker (dind).
+Since Gitlab pipelines are containerized by default, dind is very useful to allow the use of Docker from the pipeline

 docker-in-docker job exemple :
 ```yml